racerxr650r/avrOS/doc/MANUAL.md

 avrOS includes a Linux command line utility `wav2c` to convert a number of sound and video file formats to a C file that can be linked with your application and played with the PCM sound player API.

+## Scarce Microcontroller Resources

+RAM is a precious commodity on microcontrollers.
+Especially for 8 bit microcontrollers like the AVR.
+The AVR DA family only has 16K of RAM.
+Therefore, avrOS is designed to use as little RAM as possible.

+Classic realtime operating systems use threaded multitasking.
+The OS has a scheduler that controls which thread is currently running.
+The scheduler uses a thread priority value to determine which thread runs next.
+To implement the thread context, each thread has it's own stack.
+The stack is stored in RAM and is used for passing and returning values and storing local variables for functions.
+This same stack also stores the context for any interrupts that happen during the thread execution.
+The scheduler then points the CPU stack register to the scheduled thread stack to implement a context switch.
+With multiple threads, this requires reserving enough RAM for the deepest call stack plus the largest interrupt context for each thread.
+This is not the efficient use of RAM.
+A more efficient approach would use a single stack for all "threads".

+Another feature of classic realtime operating systems is a modular design that organizes the system code into functional blocks.
+The application code interacts using an API that declares and defines the objects these functional blocks implement.
+To abstract the data structures that represent the instance of an object and prevent the developer from having to edit system source files containing arrays of these structures, classic operating systems dynamically allocate memory at runtime to store these arrays of data structures.
+In practice, significant portions of these data structures are populated with constant values.
+Reading constant data from ROM/Flash memory to initialize an object at runtime requires the functional block to allocate memory from RAM.
+This is another inefficient use of RAM.
+It also requires additional code to test and handle the condition when not enough RAM is available.

+## avrOS Theory of Operation

+To use RAM as efficiently as possible, avrOS implements a form of cooperative multitasking.
+This requires that the application code does not block or busy wait.
+Instead it will check the status of various variables or objects to detemine if it should do something, do it, and then return.
+By doing this, avrOS is able to use a single stack for all the system threads and interrupt contexts.

+avrOS does not implement threading.
+The AVR microcontrollers have a very rich set of interrupts to handle asynchronous events.
+Handlers for these interrupts are "scheduled" asynchronously by the AVR interrupt controller. avrOS objects such as flags and queues can be used by the handler to signal and pass data to the user application code.

+In addition, the avrOS scheduler uses a finite state machine paradigm.
+The user application and system services register state machines and a set of states.
+The finite state machine manager (fsm) provides an API for the developer to control the state progression of the state machine.
+The scheduler uses a table of state machines and states to determine which to call next.
+The constant data in these tables is stored in FLASH.
+Only the dynamic state information is stored in RAM.

+These tables are built at compile time and the linker determines that there is enough FLASH and RAM to store them.
+Therefore, there is no need for user code to call APIs to create objects at runtime and include additional code to handle conditions when there is not enough RAM to create a new object.

+To enable this feature and maintain an object oriented approach to software development, avrOS provides a set of macros for user code to define system objects.
+These macros "allocate" instances of state machines, states, queues, flags, timers, CLI commands, alarms, etc. at compile time and stores much of the data in flash where it will stay at runtime.

+Lastly, avrOS is highly scalable.
+Using the avrOSConfig.h file, an application developer can select precisely the features and drivers required by their implementation.
+For instance, a debug version of application may include the CLI and Logger services.
+But, the release version of the same application may not include either of these services.